P/E RATIO: [FAIL]

 LONG-TERM EPS GROWTH: [PASS]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-ACT's Debt/Equity (127.39%) is considered high relative to its industry (81.80%) and fails this test.
+ACT's Debt/Equity (54.87%) is not considered high relative to its industry (131.37%) and passes this test.